Juniper/py-junos-eznc/docs/device.md

 ### Associating Widgets to a Device

 We'll use the term _"widget"_ to refer to anything that we want associated with a Device variable.
-This could be a configuration _Resource_, a Utility library, a Operational data _Table_, or other items defined in the _Junos EZ_ library.
+This could be a configuration Resource, a Utility library, a Operational data Table, or other items defined in the _Junos EZ_ library.

 There are two ways you can associated a widget with a Device: (1) as a standalone variable, or (2) as a bound property.